-The highlight of the Memorial Complex in Kiev of 102 meter high has found its way among the tallest and most recognized statues all over the world.
-Once designed to be built on a hill over Dnieper river, The Motherland Monument dominates the Kiev panorama and can be noticed from almost any point of the capital.
-This legendary military statue was built to stand against the earthquake of magnitude 9.
-A figure of a woman of 450 tonnes with sword and a shield is placed on a pedestal of 40 meters high with the ‘Museum of Ukraine in the Second World War’ beneath.
+The highlight of the Memorial Complex in Kyiv of 102 meters high has found its way among the tallest and most recognized statues all over the world.
+Once designed to be built on a hill over the Dnieper river, The Motherland Monument dominates the Kyiv panorama and can be noticed from almost any point of the capital.
+This legendary military statue was built to stand against an earthquake of magnitude 9.
+A figure of a woman of 450 tonnes with a sword and a shield is placed on a pedestal of 40 meters high with the ‘Museum of Ukraine in the Second World War’ beneath.

-THE MUSEUM OF UKRAINE IN THE SECOND WORLD WAR (KIEV WW2 MUSEUM)
+THE MUSEUM OF UKRAINE IN THE SECOND WORLD WAR (KYIV WW2 MUSEUM)

-This Museum in Kiev is among the largest military museums in the world, has an exhibit of 17 000 of items accessible to the public, yet only 5% of the total 400 000 collections.
-The sixteen halls of the historical exhibition make its way along with all the main events of the Second World War with a history of Ukraine in particular.
-The exposition originates with the German territory expansions in Europe back in the 1930s, German and Soviet invasion to Poland and the War in the West in 1939-1941.
+This Museum in Kyiv is among the largest military museums in the world, has an exhibit of 17 000 items accessible to the public, yet only 5% of the total 400 000 items.
+The sixteen halls of the historical exhibition make their way along with all the main events of the Second World War with a history of Ukraine in particular.
+The exposition originates with the German territory expansions in Europe back in the 1930s, the German and Soviet invasion of Poland, and the War in the West in 1939-1941.
 Each historical hall is accompanied by booklets in Ukrainian and English.

 The museum collection indeed impresses with its historical variety and diversity and covers all the sides in the war, including the AXIS countries and the ALLIES.
 You would be able to experience the trophy German machinery and weapon, pocket vocabularies and strategic maps of the Barbarossa plan of invasion, NSDAP party cards, pieces of uniforms, photo albums and badges, bulleted standards, thousands of shells, empty gas-bags, skeletons of the planes, cloth of the concentration camps prisoners, replicas of the bunkers.
 One of the halls turned to be a ‘Hall of Memory’ to the victims of the Holocaust.
 The large marble hall on the upper floor of the museum, known as the ‘Hall of Fame’, honors the names of the Soviet heroes of the war.